(Note: This post may contain affiliate links. You can read our disclosure policy here.)

 - Freezer meals.
 I know most freezer meals aren’t very healthy.
 However, there are a few brands that are a pretty good alternative on a night you’re not up to making something for dinner.
 Try checking Whole Foods or Trader Joe’s for some great meal alternatives.

-- Post it notes to label leftovers.
+- Post-it notes to label leftovers.
 I keep a pad of small 2×2 sticky notes and a pen in my kitchen.
 When I put leftovers in the fridge I jot down the Month, Day and day of the week.
 That way I don’t have to rely on a foggy brain to know whether or not that sloppy joe meat is going to give me e-coli.
-(Yeah, it happened last year.
+(Yeah, it happened.
 It wasn’t pretty.
 Three days in the hospital allowed me time to come up with this little tip.)

 - Ninja blender.
-On my worst flare days I depend on my blender.
+On my worst flare days, I depend on my blender.
 I can make a smoothie or protein shake in a matter of minutes and give my body some needed nutrition.
+Here’s the one I have!

 - Paper plates and plastic cups.
 I fought this for a while.
 I do worry about the landfills, I do.
 But there are days I’m lucky to throw together a sandwich let alone empty and fill a dishwasher or wash a load of dishes in the sink.
 Our local community picks up the recycling on our trash day.
 I make sure to do my part.